Phunware: History

 In 2014, as part of a $30 million expansion, Phunware acquired Digby Mobile Commerce, also based in Austin.
 The acquisition included Dibgy's subsidiary Movaya, based in Seattle and Chengdu.

 In 2017, the company acquired Odyssey, Simplikate, Digby, Tapit! ($23 million acquisition in 2017) and GoTV.

-Their customers in 2019 included Fox Networks Group, HID Global, American Made Media Consultants, Presidio Networked Solutions, and MD Anderson.
+Their customers in 2019 included Fox Networks Group, HID Global, and MD Anderson.
 Previous customers included Warner Brothers, NASCAR, NFL, and NBC Sports.
 Applications that send data to Phunware servers include the campus map for Cedars-Sinai Medical Center and GunDealio, an app for gun sales from Gun Talk Media.
 Phunware's location tracking was used, for instance, to target 2018 Democratic ads at participants in the anti-Trump 2017 Women's March in DC.

 During the 2020 US Presidential election, Phunware provided campaign data, including "users' daily digital trail", to the Trump reelection campaign, through a $3 million contract awarded by Brad Parscale's American Made Media Consultants.
 They also built the Trump–Pence reelection app for the campaign in November 2019.

 Phunware performed a reverse merger with Stellar Acquisitions III, a special-purpose acquisition company (or shell company) in December 2018, placing Phunware on the NASDAQ exchange.

 The company's non-GAAP adjusted net revenues were stated at $19 million in 2019, down from $22.5 million in 2018.
 The GAAP gross revenue was $19 million in 2019 and $30.8 million in 2018.
 Fox Networks Group was 50% of the company's 2019 sales, up from 42% the previous year.
 Phunware's active Fox contract was completed in 2019, meaning the sales could go to zero.
 The company had 93 employees at the end of 2019, after reducing their workforce by 44.
 In March 2020 the company furloughed 37 people.